-Submitting an incomplete permit application to the resource agencies can cause schedule delays.
-WSDOT can reduce permitting delays by submitting a complete permit application package to the resource agencies.
+WSDOT can reduce permitting schedule delays by submitting a complete permit application package to the resource agencies.
 To reduce these delays, WSDOT collaborated with the Corps Seattle District, Ecology, and the Washington Department of Fish and Wildlife (WDFW) to develop and maintain complete permit application guidance (RCW 47.85.020(3)).
 This guidance identifies the information WSDOT is required to provide for the agencies to determine our application is complete.
 The drawing guidance lists the information that needs to be included in the permit drawings and formatting requirements.
-This guidance is available on WSDOT's Environmental permits and approvals webpages.
+Complete permit application and drawing guidance is available on WSDOT's Environmental permits and approvals webpages.